sudomesh/node-whisperer-program/README.md

 Existing node whisperers include @juul , @paidforby and @jhpoelen - talk to them if you'd like to learn how to whisper too.

 ## concepts
-1. basic understanding of ip addresses, internet routing, osi model.
+1. understanding of ip addresses, internet routing, osi model.
+2. git / github
+3. ssh
+4. tunneldigger
+5. babeld

 ## exercises